particle-iot/docs/src/content/reference/device-os/firmware.md

 In order to register a cloud  function, the user provides the `funcKey`, which is the string name used to make a POST request and a `funcName`, which is the actual name of the function that gets called in your app.
 The cloud function has to return an integer; `-1` is commonly used for a failed function call.

 A cloud function is set up to take one argument of the [String](#string-class) datatype.
-This argument length is limited to a max of 63 characters (_prior to 0.8.0_), 622 characters (_since 0.8.0_).
-The String is UTF-8 encoded.
+This argument length is limited to a maximum of 622 bytes of UTF-8 encoded characters.
+(Limited to 63 bytes prior to Device OS 0.8.0.)

 Functions can only be triggered using the Particle API, or tools that use the API, like the console, CLI, and mobile apps.
 It's not possible to directly call a function from another device, even on the same account.
 Publish and subscribe can be used if you need device-to-device communication.